-The distinction between these terms is important for those who are one or the other and also for people who have eye problems.
+The distinction between these terms is essential for those who are one or the other and people who have eye problems.

-When we talk about eye doctors and ophthalmologists we refer to a health worker involved in eye care, from one with a small amount of post-secondary training, to professionals with a doctoral level of education.
+When we talk about eye doctors and ophthalmologists, we refer to health workers involved in eye care, from one with a small amount of post-secondary training to professionals with a doctoral level of education.

-They hold the degree of doctor of medicine that specializes in diseases and disorders of the eye.
+They hold the degree of doctor of medicine specializing in diseases and disorders of the eye.

 But now … Is the optician the same as an ophthalmologist?
-For the public the answer is usually the same: The ophthalmologist is the specialist in the eyes and the oculist is in charge of prescribing the lenses.
+The answer is usually the same for the public: The ophthalmologist is the eye specialist, and the Oculist is in charge of prescribing the lenses.
 DO NOT!
 Wrong answer.

-The oculist is an old term that was used primarily to describe vision professionals who are trained and specialized in the field of eye care, specifically ophthalmologists and optometrists.
+The Oculist is an old term used primarily to describe vision professionals trained and specialized in eye care, specifically ophthalmologists and optometrists.
 The term is not used much anymore.

-But people who lived in previous centuries who had trouble seeing traffic signs, reading small print or suddenly had a horrible pain in their eyes, would have visited an eye doctor.
+However, people who lived in previous centuries who had trouble seeing traffic signs, reading small print, or suddenly had horrible pain in their eyes, would have visited an eye doctor.
 This was a doctor who dealt with eye disorders.

-Oculista is actually an outdated and outdated term, the word óculos, is Latin for “ojo”.
-Now, the most popular names for this type of doctor are the ophthalmologist and the optometrist.
+The Oculist is an outdated and outdated term; the word óculos is Latin for “Ojo.”
+The most popular names for this doctor are the ophthalmologist and the optometrist.

-Ophthalmologists deal with more serious problems and diseases.
-Optometrists tackle less serious problems, perform vision tests and prescribe corrective lenses.
+Ophthalmologists deal with more severe problems and diseases.
+Optometrists tackle less severe problems, perform vision tests and prescribe corrective lenses.

-An ophthalmologist can perform the same tests as an optometrist, is a qualified medical surgeon, training and additional knowledge prepare him to take care of more complex or specific conditions in certain areas of the eye or in certain patients.
+An ophthalmologist can perform the same tests as an optometrist and is a qualified medical surgeon; training and additional knowledge prepare him to care for more complex or specific conditions in certain eye areas or patients.

-Many of them are also involved in scientific research on the causes and treatment of eye diseases and vision disorders.
+Many are also involved in scientific research on the causes and treatment of eye diseases and vision disorders.

-Ophthalmologists are trained to treat all ocular problems and conditions, subspecialists can treat glaucoma, retina, cornea, pediatric ophthalmology, and plastic surgery, laser vision correction, uveitis, pathology or neuroophthalmology, among others.
+Ophthalmologists are trained to treat all ocular problems and conditions; subspecialists can treat glaucoma, retina, cornea, pediatric ophthalmology, plastic surgery, laser vision correction, uveitis, pathology, or neuro-ophthalmology, among others.

 When should you see an ophthalmologist?

-It is important to treat our eyes carefully throughout our lives.
+It is essential to treat our eyes carefully throughout our lives.
 Ignoring changes in vision or omitting eye exams puts our most precious faculty at risk.

 The Ophthalmological Society recommends going to an ophthalmologist as soon as possible if you experience any of the following symptoms: